mdn/content/files/en-us/web/media/autoplay_guide/index.md

 You can also specify an empty allowlist (`()`) to disable autoplay entirely, `*` to allow autoplay from all domains, or one or more specific origins from which media can be automatically played.
 These origins are separated by space characters.

-> **Note:** The specified Permissions Policy applies to the document and every {{HTMLElement("iframe")}} nested within it, unless those frames include an {{htmlattrxref("allow", "iframe")}}, which sets a new Permissions Policy for that frame and all frames nested within it.
+> **Note:** The specified Permissions Policy applies to the document and every {{HTMLElement("iframe")}} nested within it, unless those frames include an [`allow`](/en-US/docs/Web/HTML/Element/iframe#allow), which sets a new Permissions Policy for that frame and all frames nested within it.

-When using the {{htmlattrxref("allow", "iframe")}} attribute on an `<iframe>` to specify a Permissions Policy for that frame and its nested frames, you can also specify the value `'src'` to allow autoplay of media only from the same domain as that specified by the frame's {{htmlattrxref("src", "iframe")}} attribute.
+When using the [`allow`](/en-US/docs/Web/HTML/Element/iframe#allow) attribute on an `<iframe>` to specify a Permissions Policy for that frame and its nested frames, you can also specify the value `'src'` to allow autoplay of media only from the same domain as that specified by the frame's [`src`](/en-US/docs/Web/HTML/Element/iframe#src) attribute.

 ### Example: Allowing autoplay only from the document's domain